ionide/FsInteractiveService/README.md

  * [Creating HTML printers](http://ionide.io/FsInteractiveService/htmlprinter.html) discusses an extension that F# Interactive Service provides for formatting values as HTML objects.
 This can be done by registering a printer using `fsi.AddHtmlPrinter`.

- * [Calling FsInteractiveService via HTTP](http://ionide.io/FsInteractiveService/http.html) shows how to start the `FsInteractiveService.exe` process in background and how to communicate with it using REST-based API over network.
+ * [Evaluating snippets via HTTP API](http://ionide.io/FsInteractiveService/http.html) shows how to start the `FsInteractiveService.exe` process in background and how to communicate with it using REST-based API over network.
 It shows different commands you can send and responses you'll get back.

+ * [Getting IntelliSense info via HTTP PI](http://ionide.io/FsInteractiveService/intelli.html) discusses IntelliSense functionality exposed by the

+   `FsInteractiveService.exe` process.
+This lets you get auto-completion in F# Interactive, access tooltips for

+   objects in completion lists and get hints on method parameters.